A Caveat and Affiliates

 This is the classic wandering jew plant.
 It has dark-green leaves that contrast nicely against the bright, white, three-petaled flowers.

-As you can probably guess, it’s named for it’s zebra-like leaves.
-The middle of each half of the leaves are a creamy white, with the outer edges tipped in silver.
+As you can probably guess, it’s named for its zebra-like leaves.
+The middle of each half of the leaves is a creamy white, with the outer edges tipped in silver.

-This variety is unique in that the foliage is a deep purple with light purplish-pink flowers.
+This variety is unique because the foliage is a deep purple with light purplish-pink flowers.
 It’s one of the most popular varieties of wandering jew.

 All types of Wandering Jew plants are fairly easy to care for.
 As long as you give them sufficient light and keep them pruned as needed, they will honor you with great beauty for many years.

-The Wandering Jew thrives in bright, yet indirect sunlight.
-It seems the brighter the light, the healthier and more brilliant your plant becomes.
+The Wandering Jew thrives in bright yet indirect sunlight.
+The brighter the light, the healthier and more brilliant your plant becomes.
 Also, the brighter light allows them to produce more flowers.

 In zones 9 through 11, you might keep some of your plants outdoors.
 Yes, the Wandering Jew grows well outdoors if you are in these warmer climates.
-In fact, it can be grown as a distinctive ground cover in these warmer climates.
+It can be grown as a distinctive ground cover in these warmer climates.

-And it might still be possible to keep the plant outdoors in the summer months in the other zones, too.
-Just monitor the temperatures and bring the plant back inside when the temperature nears the low 50’s.
+And it is still possible to keep the plant outdoors in the summer months in the other zones, too.
+Just monitor the temperatures and bring the plant back inside when the temperature nears the low 50s.

 These plants thrive and grow well when watered regularly but not over-watered.
-As such, avoid soaking them too often, but also do not allow them to completely dry out.
-Keep the soil evenly moist for healthiest plants.
+Avoid soaking them too often, and do not allow them to dry out completely.
+Keep the soil evenly moist for the healthiest plants.
 Water when the top 1/2″ of soil feels dry.
 Then, water is thoroughly, but ensure it is draining well.
 These plants do not like soggy roots.